Double Question Mark URL Error: Why GA4 Sees Corrupted Data

 Scan Your Campaigns Free✓ No credit card ✓ See results instantly

 The Problem: Only One ?
-Allowed
+Allowed Per URL

 URLs can have only ONE question mark starting the query string: